Tournament Rules

 Number of Games, Time per Game, and Pairings:

 • Round 1 is at 12-noon.
-In each round of play a player has 20 minutes to make all of their moves (e.g., each player has 20 minutes of "thinking time"), so a game could last as long as almost 40 minutes!
+In each round a player will have 20 minutes to complete all of their moves (e.g., each player has 20 minutes of "thinking time").
+So, in theory, a game could last as long as almost 40 minutes (e.g., 20 minutes per player)!

-• Rounds 2, 3, and 4 will begin as soon as the games are done in each of the 3 "sections" (grade groups) of the tournament ... see below.
+• Rounds 2, 3, and 4 will begin as soon as the games are done in each of the 3 "sections" (grade groups) of the tournament.
+After Round 1 there are no "pre-announced start times" ... so DON'T leave the playing area after your first game is done.

 • The chess games will not be rated by the US Chess Federation.